chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

       - Generate a **binary image** using an object detection model.
       - Only the **bounding boxes are coloured white**.
 It provides information of the **ado car** more **clearly** and **alleviates the environmental noise**.
   - _How can the agents be trained if the `state` space varies?_
-  - _Are frames stacked, as represented on the figure?_
+  - _Are frames stacked, as represented on the figure?_ Yes, one of the authors told me `5` are used.

 - About [`CARLO`](https://github.com/Stanford-ILIAD/CARLO) simulator to **train faster**.
   - `CARLO` stands for **_`CARLA` - Low Budget_**.
 It is less realistic but **computationally much lighter** than `CARLA`.